 For instance, in 2022, Mary's Medical Center in Grand Junction launched Colorado's first telemedicine service for infants with ROP.
 These programs have demonstrated digital retinal imaging's dependability, accuracy, and economic viability.
 Digital retinal images are also used in tele-educational programs to increase the number of ROP-trained medical professionals.

-The retinal disease segment exhibits the fastest growth over the forecast period.
+The retinal disease segment is expected to grow at a CAGR of 6.7% over the forecast period.
 The retina is a layer of tissue at the back of the eye that detects light and transmits images to the brain, and retinal diseases impact this vital tissue.
 Some retinal conditions can be treated early, while others can be slowed or controlled to protect vision.
 Typical retinal issues include retinal tears, retinal detachment, retinopathy, epiretinal membranes (ERMs), macular holes, and macular degeneration.
 The growing prevalence of these issues will drive segment growth.

 Device Type Insights

-In terms of end-user, the hospital segment contributed the most and is estimated to reach hundreds of millions by 2032.
+In terms of end-user, the hospital segment generated the largest revenue share of over 38.46% in 2022 and is estimated to reach hundreds of millions by 2032.
 The hospital performs several eye care procedures and treatments using cutting-edge medical equipment from well-known manufacturers, and the market grows as new eye care equipment is launched.
 Newborn eye imaging systems are used in hospitals for various therapeutic and diagnostic purposes, such as cataracts, glaucoma, cornea, pediatric ophthalmology, and oculoplastic.

 The systems include the specialized application of devices to provide primary care, monitoring, and treatment to newborns and infants with eye-related problems such as ROP, amblyopia, strabismus, and other disorders.
 This newborn eye imaging system detected a variety of eye diseases in the hospital.

-Additionally, the ophthalmology & diagnosis center segment is anticipated to grow faster over the forecast period.
+Additionally, the ophthalmology & diagnosis center segment is anticipated to grow at a CAGR of 6.9% over the forecast period.
 The specialty medical field known as ophthalmology is concerned with eye health.
 The physiology, anatomy, and disorders that may affect the eyes are all covered in the ophthalmology & diagnosis center.
 The Ophthalmology & Diagnosis Centre has been successfully diagnosing patients with retinal conditions, optic nerve diseases (e.g., glaucoma), strabismus (i.e., misalignment of the eyes), and other eye diseases.

-North America contributed the most to this market in 2022.
+North America accounted for the largest revenue share of over 34.76% in 2022.
 The global dominance of North America can be attributed to the rising prevalence of eye diseases such as diabetic retinopathy and glaucoma.
 An increasing number of newborns are suffering from eye disorders and looking for minimally invasive treatments.
 According to the Boston Children's Hospital, in 2022, around 250 children in the United States were diagnosed with retinoblastoma, a type of cancer.

 It primarily affects children under the age of five, with the highest incidence occurring between the infant stages and the age of two.
 Retinoblastoma can develop in either eye but is found in both eyes in approximately 25 to 30% of cases.
 Furthermore, the increasing adoption of AI is propelling this region's growth.
 In the United States, AI has effectively diagnosed a blindness-causing disease in premature newborns.

-Europe gained a significant share in 2022 and will grow at the fastest rate in the forecast period.
+Europe gained a significant share of around 25.66% in 2022 and will grow at a CAGR of 7.2% in the forecast period.
 Germany had the largest share, followed by the United Kingdom and France.
 The rising prevalence of ROP is driving the expansion of this region.
 ROP is a Vaso proliferative retinal condition that primarily affects premature infants.
 ROP has become the leading cause of preventable childhood blindness in this region, owing to the increased survival of premature newborns.
 According to the Europe PMC Funders' Group, ROP is a blinding disease that affects premature children.

 Key Market Players